Paul Vallis

 MSc Occupational / Organisational Psychology, University of Surrey (United Kingdom)

-Paul conducts therapy in English.
+Paul conducts all therapy sessions in English.